New York Times Best Restaurants in New York City 2025

 New York City, United States

-At Yoon Haeundae Galbi, a grooved, domed grill surface at each table is the defining detail — engineered to produce the cragged, fatty edges that separate serious Korean BBQ from the merely competent.
+At Yoon Haeundae Galbi, a grooved, domed grill surface at each table is the defining detail, engineered to produce the cragged, fatty edges that separate serious Korean BBQ from the merely competent.
 The Haeundae-cut short rib, slashed along the sides to break sinew and release tender slivers, is the anchor of the menu.
 Ranked #338 on Opinionated About Dining's 2025 North America list and Pearl-recommended, this Koreatown address earns its recognition.

 New York City, United States

-A Michelin Plate-recognised Sri Lankan restaurant in Stapleton Heights, Staten Island, Lakruwana delivers a street food-led menu built around hoppers, kottu roti, and the foundational aromatics of coconut, curry leaves, and tamarind.
+A Michelin Plate-recognised Sri Lankan restaurant in Stapleton Heights, Staten Island, Lakruwana delivers a street food-led menu built around hoppers, kottu roti, the foundational aromatics of coconut, curry leaves, tamarind.
 The dining room, filled with family-collected artifacts and murals, functions as a cultural document.
 The weekend all-you-can-eat buffet is the most efficient way to cover the menu's breadth.

 New York City, United States

 At 130 Hamilton Place in Harlem, Cocina Consuelo brings the regional cooking of Puebla and Oaxaca into a dining room that reads more like a family living room than a restaurant.
 Co-owner Lalo Rodriguez's upbringing in southern Mexico shapes the menu, while chef and co-owner Karina Garcia executes it with notable range, from hibiscus quesadillas to birria-topped bone marrow.
-Google reviewers rate it 4.7 across 228 reviews.

 New York City, United States